-Mgahinga Batwa Trail
+Mgahinga Batwa Forest Trail

 APPROX 4 HOURS | US$80 PER PERSON

 Hike into the archaic hunter-gatherer cultures of Uganda's Twa forest people on this exciting Batwa Cultural Trail in Mgahinga National Park.
 The Batwa Trail leads from the base of Muhuvura Cave into the jungle museum showcasing a pygmy forest tribe that used to live in the rainforest Park.
-These tribesmen were hunter-gatherers and fierce warriors who depended on the forest for shelter, food and medicine.
+These tribesmen were hunter-gatherers and fierce warriors who depended on the forest for shelter, food, and medicine.
 In creating the Mgahinga National Park, they were forced out of the park and rehabilitated in the villages that surround the park.

-On the trail you'll visit the archaic Batwa grass-thatched huts and see a demonstration of how those huts are constructed, maintained and shared among a Twa family.
-The women at the hut will demonstrate some family rituals like cooking, taking care of family and also perform a cultural dance, in which you'll be gracefully asked to participate.
+The Batwa will demonstrate their past hunting techniques and ways of gathering honey and highlight the medicinal plants they use.
+You'll also visit the archaic Batwa grass-thatched huts and see a demonstration of how those huts were constructed and maintained.
+The women at the hut will demonstrate some family rituals like cooking and taking care of the family and also perform a cultural dance, in which you'll be gracefully asked to participate.

 The tour takes approximately 4 hours and costs US$80 per person per day, part of which supports Batwa Development projects like constructing schools.
 The remaining percentage is paid to the guides to support their families.
 By participating in the Mgahinga Batwa Cultural Trails, you're learning about an ancient culture and contributing to the Batwa community, and supporting their way of life.